 1. Cheese Rolling

 The annual Gloucestershire Cheese Rolling event is the most fascinating, incredible, electric, breath-taking, heart-pounding, mystifyingly weird sport on the planet.
 Every year from the top of Cooper’s Hill on Spring Bank Holiday, a round of Double Gloucester cheese is sent rolling down the hill, when competitors start chase it along the steep English hillside.
 The cheese is given a head start and can apparently reach speeds of 70 miles per hour, so catching it isn’t the goal: just making it down Cooper’s Hill in one piece is.
 The first person down wins the cheese, and probably has a nasty bruise along the way.
-I could watch these falls over and over, but trying this insane sport would be LOADS of fun.
+I could watch these falls over and over, but trying this extreme sport would be LOADS of fun.